 The table is often the largest central facet on the crown.
 Crown mains (bezels in the diamond trade) are usually kite shaped, and refer to a position between the stars (triangular facets bordering the table) and the break or upper girdle facets (bordering the girdle).
 Crown mains usually touch the edge of the table and the edge of the girdle.

-Colored stone cutters refer to pavilion facets that touch the culet area as culet facets, even though the facets are not parallel to the table (this type of labeling is common in diagrams generated by software used by colored gem faceters called GemCad).
+Coloured stone cutters refer to pavilion facets that touch the culet area as culet facets, even though the facets are not parallel to the table (this type of labelling is common in diagrams generated by software used by coloured gem faceters called GemCad).
 In this diagram (see Fig. 2-03), the kite-shaped culet facets may also be referred to as kite facets.
 When there is more than one row of either triangular or kite-shaped facets between the lower girdle facets and the culet (or culet facets), the facets of the intermediate rows are called mains or pavilion mains.
 Often adding confusion, there can be several rows of facets in this region and all of them can be referred to as mains.
-The names lower girdle or lower half facet are used in the diamond trade to describe facets at the girdle on the pavilion side, but colored stone cutters usually refer to these as break facets.
+The names lower girdle or lower half facet are used in the diamond trade to describe facets at the girdle on the pavilion side, but coloured stone cutters usually refer to these as break facets.

-As shapes become less symmetrical, facet arrangements become less standardized.
+As shapes become less symmetrical, facet arrangements become less standardised.
 In Figure 2-04 the faceting style is still brilliant, but there can be some confusion on what to call some of the pavilion facets, since they don’t assume the common shapes for brilliant styles.